-Choosing memory care for a loved one is not an easy decision.
-Take the story of Helen and Bob, with Helen going through a long and arduous process of deciding to place Bob in the St. Leonard Memory Care Unit.
+Choosing a memory care living option for a loved one is not an easy decision.
+Take the story of Helen and Bob, with Helen going through a long and arduous process of deciding to place Bob in a CHI Living Communities' Memory Care Unit.
 Nothing was easy five years ago, two years ago, or even now, but with the ongoing encouragement and support of their family and healthcare professionals, Helen feels this is best for Bob.

 Bob was first diagnosed with vascular dementia five years ago, after returning from a Florida family vacation, where he wandered off for several hours.
 Fortunately his family found him, but that was the beginning of the family journey into dementia and what it really meant not just for Bob, but also those who loved him most.